stacks-network/docs/_ios/tutorial.md

 is expected that the fast or furiously brilliant will skip ahead and improvise on this material at will.
 God speed one and all.

-If you prefer, you can skip working through the tutorial all together.
-Instead, you can [download the final project code](images/hello-blockstack.zip) and import it into XCode to review it.
+If you want to download a complete application rather than working through a tutorial, see this *alternative* sample, the <a href="https://github.com/blockstack/photoblock-demo" target="_blank">photoblock-demo</a>.

 ## Understand the sample application flow